McDonnell Douglas F/A-18 Hornet: F/A-18C/D Hornet

-Sixty D-model Hornets are configured as the night attack F/A-18D (RC) with ability for reconnaissance.
+Sixty D-model Hornets are configured as the night attack F/A-18D (RC) with the ability for reconnaissance.
 These could be outfitted with the ATARS electro-optical sensor package that includes a sensor pod and equipment mounted in the place of the M61 cannon.

 Beginning in 1992, the F404-GE-402 enhanced performance engine, providing approximately 10% more maximum static thrust became the standard Hornet engine.
 Since 1993, the AAS-38A NITE Hawk added a designator/ranger laser, allowing it to self-mark targets.
 The later AAS-38B added the ability to strike targets designated by lasers from other aircraft.

-Production of the C- and D- models ended in 2000.
-The last F/A-18C was assembled in Finland and delivered to the Finnish Air Force in August 2000.
-The last F/A-18D was delivered to the U.S. Marine Corps in August 2000.

 The U.S. Navy retired its F/A-18C/D in February 2019.
-However, USMC still retains theirs, and is in the process of upgrading their radar to APG-79(V)4 Active Electronically Scanned Array (AESA) radar system.
+However, the USMC still retains theirs, and is in the process of upgrading their radar to APG-79(V)4 Active Electronically Scanned Array radar system.
+This variant for the USMC with the MLU is called F/A-18C+.
+These are F/A-18Cs of the Blocks 25 and 30 that are being modernized to the most modern Block 35 and for a longer service life.

-E/F Super Hornet
+F/A-18E/F Super Hornet

 The single-seat F/A-18E and two-seat F/A-18F, both officially named Super Hornet, carry over the name and design concept of the original F/A-18 but have been extensively redesigned by McDonnell Douglas.
-The Super Hornet has a new, 25% larger airframe, larger rectangular air intakes, more powerful GE F414 engines based on F/A-18's F404, and an upgraded avionics suite.
-Like the Marine Corps' F/A-18D, the Navy's F/A-18F carries a naval flight officer as a second crew member in a weapon systems officer (WSO) role.
+The Super Hornet, which began production in 1995, has a new, 25% larger airframe, larger rectangular air intakes, more powerful GE F414 engines based on F/A-18's F404, and an upgraded avionics suite.
+Like the Marine Corps' F/A-18D, the Navy's F/A-18F carries a naval flight officer as a second crew member in a weapon systems officer role.
 The Super Hornet is unofficially known as "Rhino" in operational use.
 This name was chosen to distinguish the newer variants from the legacy F-18A/B/C/D Hornet and avoid confusion during carrier deck operations.
-The Super Hornet is also operated by Australia.
+The Super Hornet is also operated by Australia and Kuwait.

-G Growler
+EA-18G Growler

 The EA-18G Growler is an electronic warfare version of the two-seat F/A-18F, which entered production in 2007.
 The Growler has replaced the Navy's EA-6B Prowler and carries a Naval Flight Officer as a second crewman in an Electronic Warfare Officer (EWO) role.
+Growlers are used by the United States and Australia.